 If you’re in the mood for a new role-playing game that combines human and machine elements, Xenoblade Chronics Definitive Edition might be a good place to start.
 The game puts players in the position of Shulk, who attempts to understand his place in the world as he battles with others in his party against machine enemies.

-The game, which is exclusive to the Nintendo Switch, has an open world feel but generally follows a traditional role-playing game feel with a variety of battle maneuvers, health points that grow with XP boosts, and more.
-Xenoblade Chronics Definitive Edition also features more than 90 music tracks.
+The game, which is exclusive to the Nintendo Switch, has an open world feel but generally follows a traditional role-playing game feel with a variety of battle maneuvers, health points that grow with XP boosts, and more.also features more than 90 music tracks.

 It has taken some time to find its way to the Nintendo Switch, but The Outer Worlds landed on the console in June.
 Like The Outer Worlds on other consoles, the Switch version is a single-player sci-fi role-playing game that places players inside a power struggle in a far-flung world colonized by space travelers.
 The game gives players the option to make their own choices and impact the story.

-While anticipation was high for The Outer Worlds on the Nintendo Switch, Digital Trends Gaming Section editor Lisa Marie Segarra noted in her review that the title suffers from some problems, including a drop in frame rate, graphics woes, and long load times.
+While anticipation was high foron the Nintendo Switch, Digital Trends Gaming Section editor Lisa Marie Segarra noted in her review that the title suffers from some problems, including a drop in frame rate, graphics woes, and long load times.
 And although Segarra says The Outer Worlds on Switch is still “a fun game,” she gave it just 2.5 stars out of five.

 Read our full The Outer Worlds review

-New Horizons continues the series’ online multiplayer tradition with support for up to eight players, and players can still trade items such as fruit back and forth to help each other build up their homes.
+seasonal fish to catch, New Horizons is certain to stick around for a while.continues the series’ online multiplayer tradition with support for up to eight players, and players can still trade items such as fruit back and forth to help each other build up their homes.
 Tom Nook remains in charge and wants mortgage payments, but the joy of New Horizons gameplay means it won’t even seem like a big deal.
-With regular updates on the way like the art museum upgrade, New Horizons is certain to stick around for a while.
+With regular updates on the way and

 Read our full Animal Crossing: New Horizons review